 My sister and GG also shared this sentiment and we enjoyed a lovely dinner where VE Sparkling Grape Juice was the beverage of choice.
 I’d say of the two I preferred the white, just because it wasn’t quite as sweet as the red, which actually reminded me a little of Ribena.
 Like a grown up, fizzy Ribena drink, nothing wrong with that!
 A case prices at $100, which translates to $4.15 a bottle, which isn’t too bad when you think about what a bottle of soft drink goes for these days.
 I’d much rather drink fizzy grape juice then a soft drink where artificial sweeteners and other mystery bits and pieces are thrown in the mix.
 Keep it au naturale with high quality bottled grape juice.

-Voyager Estate Sparkling Grape Juice has been so popular that their 2012 vintage has just sold out, but if you keep an eye on their website the 2014 vintage isn’t far away!
-As soon as its in stock it can be ordered through their website or in selected retailers across Australia including The Herdsman (Churchlands) and the Boatshed (Cottesloe) in the West.
+Voyager Estate Sparkling Grape Juice has been so popular that their 2012 vintage has just sold out, but their next vintage is now available and for details of where you can buy it, just head to their website!
+Bottles can be ordered through their website or in selected retailers across Australia including The Herdsman (Churchlands) and the Boatshed (Cottesloe) in the West.

 Thanks to Voyager Estate for sending me some of their Sparkling Grape Juice to try :)